Using OpenLDAP with Home Assistant

 Table of Contents

-Home Assistant configures ldap auth via the Command Line Auth Provider.
+By configuring Home Assistant to use OpenLDAP for authentication, you can centralize user management and potentially integrate with other systems that also use LDAP.
+Home Assistant configures ldap authorization via the Command Line Auth Provider.
 The wiki mentions a script that can be used for LDAP authentication, but it doesn’t work in the container version (it is lacking both ldapsearch

 and curl

-ldap protocol support).
-Thankfully OpenLDAP has a graphql API to save the day!
+ldap protocol support.)
+Thankfully OpenLDAP has a GraphQL API to save the day!

-Graphql-based Auth Script
+GraphQL-based Auth Script

 The auth script attempts to authenticate a user against an OpenLDAP server, using credentials provided via username